-Kerberos-Anaconda Repository setup example¶
+Kerberos-Anaconda Enterprise 4 Repository setup example#

-Kerberos authentication adds a layer of security to Anaconda Repository.
+Kerberos authentication adds a layer of security to Anaconda Enterprise 4 Repository.
 The following example show how to set up a minimal working installation with three machines: One running anaconda server, one running the MIT Kerberos Key Distribution Center (KDC), and a client from where we are going to connect to both services.

-Initial Setup¶
+Initial Setup#

 All 3 machines are running CentOS 7 but the configurations mentioned here apply for many other Linux distributions.
 We are going to use the following domain names:

-- Anaconda Repository:
+Anaconda Enterprise 4 Repository:

 anaconda.kerberos.local

-- Kerberos KDC:
+Kerberos KDC:

 kdc.kerberos.local

-- Client:
+Client:

 client.kerberos.local